Skip to content

 Finally, the most important part of learning Makaton is that you have fun.
 Play games, join clubs where you can meet with other learners or watch TV shows such as Mr Tumble on CBeebies.
 If there are activities that your child enjoys, can you make them Makaton friendly?
 For example, take one of their favourite bedtime stories and read it together using all of the signs that you know.
 We hope you have a great time!

 We have compiled the 75 most common Makaton phrases that you need to know, into a useful learning resource that has both English and Chinese translations.
-To watch our video tutorial, see below:
+See our video tutorial here!